rl-institut/apipe/digipipe/store/DATASETS.md

 ### (0) Raw

 Contains immutable raw data as downloaded.
-In directory `.TEMPLATE` there are two additional files: [dataset.md](raw/.TEMPLATE/dataset.md) (see that file for further  instructions) and [metadata.json)](raw/.TEMPLATE/metadata.json).
+In directory `TEMPLATE` there are two additional files: [dataset.md](../store/raw/TEMPLATE/dataset.md) (see that file for further  instructions) and [metadata.json)](../store/raw/TEMPLATE/metadata.json).

 Note: Assumptions are to be defined in the scenarios, not the raw data.
-See the scenario readme in [SCENARIOS.md](../scenarios/SCENARIOS.md).
+See the scenario readme in [SCENARIOS.md](../../digipipe/scenarios/SCENARIOS.md).

 !!! note "Example"
     - Dataset A: ERA5 weather dataset for Germany